 I am quite proud of a number of these photographs; on the other hand many are really quite ordinary.

-From December 2015 to October 2018, my main camera was an Olympus OMD-EM10 mirrorless camera.
-I decided to buy this camera following Olympus’ brilliant marketing at Copenhagen Fashion Week in August 2015, when they lent me one for an afternoon.
-In October 2018 I upgraded to an Olympus OMD-EM1, but have kept and still use the OMD-EM10.
+Since December 2015 I have been using Olympus mirrorless cameras and micro four thirds lenses.
+In 2015 I bought an Olympus OMD-EM10 (mark 1) following Olympus’ brilliant marketing at Copenhagen Fashion Week in August 2015, when they lent me one for an afternoon.
+In October 2018 I upgraded to an Olympus OMD-EM1 (also mark 1), but have kept and still use the OMD-EM10.

 Sometimes I also use a small Vivitar Vivicam 7500i, and of course my mobile phone.